dcube/streamlit-snowpark-vscode-devcontainer/README.md

 This starter kit also contain:
 - ./Dockerfile: to build the docker image of your streamlit magic app
-- ./.azure-pipelines/pipeline_build_deploy_streamlit_app.yml: yaml file to build and push the docker image to an azure container registry with azure devops
+- ./.azure-pipelines/pipeline_build_deploy_streamlit_app.yml: to build and push the docker image to an azure container registry with an azure devops pipeline

 Please refer